Retractions: Updating from Complex Information: Framework and Design

-\paragraph{Experimental Interface.} A summary of the explanatory visuals shown to subjects is given in \hyref{fig:Interface}[Figure] and the full instructions of the experiment can be found in \hyref{app:instructions}[Online Appendix].
-Beliefs were reported using a slider, which displayed both the probability they assign to the truth ball being yellow, as well as the probability they assign to the truth ball being blue.
-Immediately after the instructions, subjects were given two rounds of unincentivized ``practice'' to familiarize themselves with the interface.
+\paragraph{Experimental Interface} \hyref{figure:comparisons}[Figure] summarises the explanatory visuals shown to participants in our baseline treatment, and \hyref{online-appendix:instructions} contains the experiment's instructions.
+Participants reported beliefs using a slider, which displayed the stated probability assigned to the truth ball being yellow and the complementary probability assigned to it being blue.
+After the instructions, participants were given two rounds of unincentivised ``practice'' to familiarise themselves with the interface.

-\paragraph{Subject Pool and Comprehension Checks.} The experiment was run on Amazon Mechanical Turk (henceforth MTurk) on June 16-18, 2020.
-In order to ensure adequate statistical power, we targeted 200 subjects per treatment group.
-We recruited a total of 415 subjects, 211 subjects for our baseline setup and 204 for the single elicitation treatment.